 In the collage below, you can see me applying Media Brow Pencil.
 I’ve only applied it on my left brow (your right) to let you see a better before-after comparison.Â

-4. Very Wearable Colour
+4. Very wearable colour

 This brow pencil from Japan comes in three colours, all of which are different shades of brown.
 The one I bought – “LB-1″ – is the lightest shade and is translated as a “tea” colour. Â